 Many employees are happy to work remotely, as the no-commute, work-from-anywhere atmosphere can improve their work/life balance.
 Staff can be recruited from anywhere in the world—so you could have virtual outposts of your business in different time zones.

-Cloud computing is a future-proof investment that can optimize, protect, and grow your small business.
-It pays to carry out thorough research into the various cloud service options available so that you can pick the right fit for your company.
+A cloud server for small business or a related virtual software tool is a future-proof investment that can optimize, protect, and grow your small business.
+Carry out thorough research into the various cloud service options available, so that you can pick the right fit for your company.